abhiaj/IITD-speech-vone/README.md

-This package is a useful library dealing with speech and text in Hindi For installing package: sudo pip install IITD_speech_vone
+This package is a useful library dealing with speech and text in Hindi For installing package: sudo pip3 install IITD_speech_vone

-##The package will be updated to python3
+##The package has been updated to python3 and is no longer available for python2

 System dependencies required:
-1. python2.7
+1. python3
 2. ffmpeg: Install it by: sudo apt-get install ffmpeg
 3. gcloud: Install it by: curl https://sdk.cloud.google.com | bash
 and follow the onscreen instructions
+4. pyAudioAnalysis >= 0.3: Install it by: sudo pip3 install pyAudioAnalysis==0.3.0
+5. scikit-learn>=0.22.2: Install it by: sudo pip3 install scikit-learn==0.22.2

 Once you have installed then just write up a tester script, for eg. test.py Then put this line in test.py: